 Supported Formats

-Video formats refer to the file type of your video, such as MP4, MOV, or AVI.
-While most platforms support a range of supported file formats, some perform better than others in terms of quality retention and compatibility across devices.
+Video formats refer to file types such as MP4, MOV, or AVI.
+While platforms support various file formats, some maintain better quality and cross-device compatibility.

 Video Size for Facebook

 Facebook remains a powerhouse in the social media world, with over 2.8 billion monthly active users.
-Understanding Facebook video specs ensures your content looks great in both feeds and Stories.
+Following Facebook video specs makes your content look great in both feeds and Stories.

 In-Feed Video Size: